epage/epage.github.io/blog/blog/liquid-v20.md

 - Performance: The biggest bottleneck atm is `clone`-ing data for for-loops, see [#337][liquid#337]
 - [Javascript API wrapping a wasm build][liquid#399]

-I'm probalby going to slow down my rate of contributions as I shift my focus to other projects that this work helped unblock.
+I'm probably going to slow down my rate of contributions as I shift my focus to other projects that this work helped unblock.

 ### Highlights from past releases